 Let $\omega$ be a holomorphic $1$-form on a Riemann surface $X$.
 Choose local coordinate neighborhoods $(U, z), (V, w)$ with $U \cap V \not =\emptyset$.
 If $\omega=f dz$ on $(U, z)$ and $\omega=g dw$ on $(V, w)$, we have

 Thus, if $p_0\in U\cap V$ is a zero of $f$ of order $n$ then it is also a zero of $g$ of order $n$.
 Now, zeros of $\omega$ and their orders are well-defined.
-Denote by ${\rm Sing}(\omega)$ the set of all zeros of $\omega$.
-We also denote by $\ord_\omega (p)$ the order of a zero $p$ of $\omega$.
-A holomorphic $1$-form on $X$ whose restriction to all local coordinate neighborhoods are constant function $0$ is denoted by $0$.
-By the Riemann-Hurwitz formula, we have the following. \prop{ Let $X$ be a compact Riemann surface of genus $g \geq 2$ and $\omega \not =0$ a holomorphic $1$-form on $X$.
+We denote by ${\rm Sing}(\omega)$ the set of all zeros of $\omega$.
+Let $\ord_\omega (p)$ denote the order of a zero $p$ of $\omega$.
+A holomorphic $1$-form on $X$ whose restriction to every local coordinate neighborhood is constant function $0$ is denoted by $0$.
+By the Riemann-Roch formula, we have the following. \prop{ Let $X$ be a compact Riemann surface of genus $g \geq 2$ and $\omega \not =0$ a holomorphic $1$-form on $X$.
 Then we have

 }

 Fix $g\geq 2$.
 Let ${\mathcal M}_g$ be the moduli space of compact Riemann surfaces of genus $g$.
 For a compact Riemann surface $X$, we denote by $\Omega(X)$ the vector space of all holomorphic $1$-forms on $X$.
 We set $\Omega^\ast (X)=\Omega(X)-\left\{0\right\}$.
 Then, the moduli space of pairs $(X, \omega)$ is defined by